-Borley was one of the first fatalities of World War Two, killed on a raid against German shipping at Brunsbuettel on 4th September 1939.
+Borley was one of the first Royal Air Force fatalities of the Second World War, killed on a raid against German shipping at Brunsbuettel on 4th September 1939.
 He was 30 years old.
-Vickers Wellington L4268 took off from RAF Honington, Bury St Edmunds, Suffolk at 1605hrs on the second day of the war.
+Vickers Wellington L4268 of R.A.F.
+9 Squadron took off from R.A.F.
+Honington, Bury St. Edmunds, Suffolk, England at 1605hrs on the second day of the war.

-The Luftwaffe shot down another Vickers Wellington of RAF 9 Squadron on the same raid.
+The Luftwaffe shot down another Vickers Wellington of R.A.F.
+9 Squadron on the same raid.
 The time for both planes going down was 1815hrs.
-Feldwebel Alfred Held and Feldwebel Hans Troitzsch claimed the two Wellington Bombers.
+Feldwebel Alfred Held and Feldwebel Hans Troitzsch claimed the pair of Wellington Bombers.
 The Luftwaffe credited Held with their first victory of the war.

 With the rest of the Staffel still quite a way behind me, I already had the Englishman in my sights.
 I fired my first rounds into the aircraft, but the rear gunner gave as good as he got.
 Time and again we flashed past each other, machine-guns hammering and engines howling.
 We had strayed far out over the Jade Bight when the Englishman dived to gain more speed and escape my fire.
 I forced the Tommy lower and lower and suddenly a long flame shot out from the left side of the bomber.
 It seemed to be out of control and wallowing about.
 One final burst was enough.
 The aircraft dropped its nose and fell.
 I circled to follow its descent, but already there was just a burning pile of debris in the water which disappeared a few seconds later.

 Feldwebel Alfred Held.